encode/httpx/docs/advanced.md

 There are currently two event hooks:

-* `request` - Called once a request is about to be sent.
+* `request` - Called after a request is fully prepared, but before it is sent to the network.
 Passed the `request` instance.
-* `response` - Called once the response has been returned.
+* `response` - Called after the response has been fetched from the network, but before it is returned to the caller.
 Passed the `response` instance.

-These allow you to install client-wide functionality such as logging and monitoring.
+These allow you to install client-wide functionality such as logging, monitoring or tracing.

 ```python
 def log_request(request):